Italian Libyans: 21st century

 Only a few hundred Italians were allowed to return to Libya between 2000 and 2010.
-In 2006 the Italian embassy in Tripoli calculated that there were approximately 1,000 original Libyan Italians in Libya, mostly elderly people and assimilated Muslims living in Tripoli and Benghazi.
+In 2006 the Italian embassy in Tripoli calculated that there were approximately 1,000 original Libyan Italians in Libya, most of them elderly Catholics residing in Tripoli and Benghazi.

 On 16 February 2006, the Italian consulate in Benghazi was closed following protests after Minister Roberto Calderoli appeared on television wearing a T-shirt depicting one of the caricatures of Muhammad.
 The protests resulted in the deaths of 11 Libyans and the wounding of 60 others, as well as damage to the Italian consulate.

 According to official figures, in 2007 there were 598 Italians in Libya.
 Almost all the Italians in Libya were evacuated at the start of the first Civil War in 2011, on special flights and by ship.
 A few Italians returned to Libya after 2012, mainly oil technicians, humanitarian workers and diplomats, but most of these left at the start of the second Civil War in 2014.

-There are also many descendants (probably 10,000, according to estimates of Italian historian Vidali) of Italian settlers who married Arabs and/or Berbers, and Libyans of mixed Italian and Arab/Berber blood may be considered Arabs or Berbers in the Libyan census.
+There are also many descendants (probably 10,000, according to estimates of Italian historian Vidali) of Italians who married Arabs and/or Berbers, and Libyans of mixed Italian and Arab/Berber blood may be considered Arabs or Berbers in the Libyan census.

 At present, the Libyan Italians are organized in the Associazione Italiani Rimpatriati dalla Libia.
 They are involved in a struggle to have their confiscated properties returned.